There is quite a lot of confusion about The DEFCON Warning System, so we put together this FAQ which will hopefully help quell some of it.

 DEFCON 3 – Yellow

 Events of concern are occurring in the world theatre.
-There is no known immediate nuclear threat against the United States, however the situation is considered fluid.
+There are no known immediate nuclear threats, however the situation is considered fluid.
 Updates will be given every seven days with immediate updates issued as the situation warrants.

 This is the most uncertain of the Alert levels.
 You must make a decision every day (or sometimes every hour) as to whether you think the situation will resolve itself or get out of hand.
 To be on the realistic side, you should hope for the best but plan for the worst.

 If you live in a city or near another target, make evacuation plans to a safer area.
 Be sure you have family there who will take you in and can have an appropriate fallout shelter and supplies for you.
 (Generally, you should bring your own supplies and not rely on others.)
 If the crisis worsens, you may wish to evacuate before the Alert level rises to the next stage.

 If you have not already done so, now is the time to begin building a fallout shelter.
 Use plans for an Expedient shelter and, if there is time later, you can expand upon them.

 Begin gathering supplies of fuel.
 Do not keep them near your shelter.
 Make sure your weapons are clean and serviceable.
 If you do not have any, obtain some now and learn how to use them.